shy2net/nemex-angular2-tooltip/README.md

 - Global and specific styling for each tooltip.

 ## Tooltip installation
+Install the package using the following command:
+> npm install nemex-angular2-tooltip --save

 In your app module add the following code:
 ```typescript
 ...